What are sustainable funds?

 What about other funds and ‘responsible’ products?

-As such wider responsible funds may not be suitable for investors looking primarily for investments specially designed to promote positive environmental and social outcomes.
-However, any such UK-domiciled product will still have documents setting out their sustainability-related investment policies and objectives from 2nd April 2025.
-For the time being investors should check fund literature carefully to ensure a fund meets their requirements.
+Wider responsible funds may not be suitable for investors looking primarily for investments specially designed to promote positive environmental and social outcomes.
+However, any such UK-domiciled product will still have documents setting out their sustainability-related policies and objectives, so investors should check fund literature carefully to ensure a fund meets their requirements before making investment decisions.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.